LennartHennigs/Button2/README.md

 - Instead of frequently checking the button state in your main `loop()` this class allows you to assign callback functions.
 - You can define callback functions to track various types of clicks:
   - `setTapHandler()` will be be called when any click occurs.
 This is the most basic handler.
 It ignores all timings built-in the library for double or triple click detection.
+  - `setClickHandler()` will be triggered after a single click occured.
   - `setChangedHandler()`, `setPressedHandler()` and `setReleasedHandler()` allow to detect basic interactions.
   - `setLongClickDetectedHandler()` will be called as soon as the long click timeout has passed.
   - `setLongClickHandler()` will be called after the button has released.
   - `setDoubleClickHandler()` and `setTripleClickHandler()` detect complex interactions.

 - All callback function need a `Button2` reference parameter.
 There the reference to the triggered button is stored.
 This can used to call status fuctions, e.g. `wasPressedFor()`.
+- **Note:** You will experience a short delay with `setClickHandler()` and `setLongClickHandler()` as need to check whether a long or multi-click is in progress.
+For immediate feedback use `setTapHandler()`or `setLongClickDetectedHandler()`

-- You can use handlers for single or for multiple buttons.
+- You can assign callback functions for single or for multiple buttons.
 - You can track individual or multiple events with a single handler.
 - Please take a look at the included examples (see below) to get an overview over the different callback handlers and their usage.